Skip to Content

 • Your hearing loss is due to auditory neuropathy (where the nerve pathways don't transmit sound properly)

 The good news is that you don't have to figure this out on your own.
 A comprehensive hearing assessment will indicate whether hearing aids are appropriate or whether a referral for cochlear implant evaluation makes more sense.
-We conduct these assessments routinely and can provide clear guidance either way.

 It's worth noting that cochlear implant surgery and devices are available through the NHS, though there are waiting lists.
 Private options exist but are significantly more expensive.